Harry Humphries

-Harry R. Humphries (born November 17, 1940) is a former United States Navy SEAL who currently works as a consultant and actor on Hollywood films.
-After graduating from Admiral Farragut Academy and attending Rutgers University in New Jersey, Humphries joined the Navy, where he was assigned to UDT 22 and SEAL Team 2.
-In 1971, Humphries left the Navy with an Honorable Discharge.
+Harry R. Humphries (born November 17, 1940) is a former United States Navy SEAL who currently works as a consultant and actor in Hollywood films.
+After graduating from Admiral Farragut Academy and attending Rutgers University in New Jersey, Humphries joined the Navy where he was assigned to UDT 22 and SEAL Team 2.
+In 1971 Humphries left the Navy with an Honorable Discharge.
 After a career with Henkel KGaA, the German Multi National Chemical Company, he moved to California, where he started Global Study Group, Inc. ("GSGI").
 Humphries currently resides in Huntington Beach, California where he works full-time as a Security Consultant and Entertainment Technical Adviser/Actor.

 Military career

-Soon after joining the Navy, Humphries completed UDTR (Underwater Demolition Team Replacement) Class 29 and graduated as Honor man.
-This was before BUD/S was created.
-After working with UDT 22 for some time in 1965 to 1967, Humphries volunteered for and was accepted into SEAL Team Two alongside Richard Marcinko, who would later in life go on to write The New York Times best selling book Rogue Warrior, an autobiographical account of his life in the Navy (Humphries is mentioned numerous times throughout the book).
+Humphries completed UDTR (Underwater Demolition Team Replacement) Class 29 and graduated as Honor man.
+After working with UDT 22 from 1965 to 1967, Humphries volunteered for and was accepted into SEAL Team Two.
 Humphries was involved in over 200 combat missions and served two tours in Vietnam, first as a member of Eight Platoon, SEAL Team TWO under Lt Marcinko, and then later as a "PRU Advisor" with Phoenix Program's Counter-Terrorism unit.
 It was during this second tour of duty when he was severely wounded.
-One of Humphries' most famous operations was during the Tet Offensive when he and other SEALs drove into Chau Doc to rescue medical personnel trapped in a crossfire.
-It was for this action that Humphries was awarded a Bronze Star.
 In 1969, after being promoted to petty officer first class, Harry Humphries left the Navy.

 GSGI (Global Study Group Inc.)

 Tactical

-While GSGI mostly works within the film industry, they formerly offered tactical training to police and military units.
+While Global Study Group, Inc. mostly works within the film industry, they formerly offered tactical training to police and military units.
 Humphries was a tactical instructor with the Advanced HRT (Hostage Rescue Team) Instructors program at Eastern Michigan University and at Gunsite Training Center near Paulden, Arizona.
 He participated in the Illinois University Police Training Institute Master Instructor program.
 He still does some training for Law Enforcement, Military and qualified civilians.